summeryingliu/VAEknockoff/README.md

 The simulation in linear and logistic lasso regression for FDR control is written in R.

 ## Tutorial
-### To use the main class for VAE knockoff generator in vae_plain, the VAE Class incoorperate flexible user defined layers for decoder and endocer. to initiate provide:
+#### To use the main class for VAE knockoff generator in vae_plain.py, the VAE Class incoorperate flexible user defined layers for decoder and endocer. to initiate provide:

 ##### X_dim
 Dimension for X